-Links to information about life on campus and student services.
+Student life: Links to information about life on campus and student services.

-CETL offers course-specific study groups and workshops, individual study skills counseling, study skills workshops and a study skills course, and disability support.
+Academic support: The Center for Excellence in Teaching and Learning (CETL) offers course-specific study groups and workshops, individual study skills counseling, study skills workshops and a study skills course, and disability support.

-All matriculated students with excellent academic records should consider applying for a competitive fellowship or scholarship.
+Fellowships: All matriculated students with excellent academic records should consider applying for a competitive fellowship or scholarship.

-More than 3.5 million volumes and extensive collections of online databases, electronic journals, rare books, and musical scores.
+Libraries: More than 3.5 million volumes and extensive collections of online databases, electronic journals, rare books, and musical scores.